dkajzogaj/Seminar-on-the-subject-of-DNS/README.md

 # Seminar-on-the-subject-of-DNS
-Seminar on the subject of DNS
+Seminar on the subject of DNS for course Security of information systems